oliveirabruno01/babyagi-asi/README.md

 1. Install the required packages: `pip install -r requirements.txt`
 2. Copy the .env.example file to .env: `cp .env.example .env`.
 This is where you will set the following variables.
 3. Set your OpenAI key and model in the OPENAI_API_KEY, OPENAPI_API_MODEL variables.
-4. Set your OpenAI and Pinecone API keys in the OPENAI_API_KEY, OPENAPI_API_MODEL, and PINECONE_API_KEY variables.
+4. Set your OpenA in the OPENAI_API_KEY, OPENAPI_API_MODEL variables.
-5. Set the Pinecone environment in the PINECONE_ENVIRONMENT variable.
-6. Set the name of the table where the task results will be stored in the TABLE_NAME variable.
-7. Set the objective of the task management system in the OBJECTIVE variable.
+6. Set the objective of the task management system in the OBJECTIVE variable.
 Alternatively you can pass it to the script as a quote argument.
 ```
 python babyagi.py ["<objective>"]
 ```
-8. Set the first task of the system in the FIRST_TASK variable.
+8. Set the task_list of the system in the TASK_LIST variable.
 9. Run the script.

 # Examples
 ```
 OBJECTIVE=I need to complete the first task
-FIRST_TASK=I must rickroll myself
+TASK_LIST=['I must rickroll myself', 'I must close the tab in which I rickrolled myself']
 ```

 ```
 OBJECTIVE=I need to complete the first task
-FIRST_TASK=I must analyze my cognitive archictecture during my chain of thoughts and then in my 'answer:' I will write 10 examples of multi_step_objective-first_task pairs to showcase my capabilities, I must append the result in the ./output2.txt file.
+TASK_LIST=['I must analyze my cognitive archictecture during my chain of thoughts and then in my 'answer:' I will write 10 examples of multi_step_objective-first_task pairs to showcase my capabilities, I must append the result in the ./output2.txt file.']
 ```

 ```
 OBJECTIVE=Improve my prompts at ./prompts.py file
-FIRST_TASK=Plan what to do.
-I must create a initial end-to-end task list, which the final task will make my objective completed.
+TASK_LIST=['Plan what to do.
+I must create a initial end-to-end task list, which the final task will make my objective completed.']
 ```

 ## Running in a container